MikeOpenHWGroup/programs/Project-Descriptions-and-Plans/CV-MMU-VERIF/ProjectConceptLaunch-CV-MMU-VERIF.md

-# Verification Environment for the CVA6 MMU - Project Concept/Launch Proposal
+# Verification Environment for the CVA6 MMU/PMP - Project Concept/Launch Proposal

 **Date of proposal**